BOB GARFIELD: This is On the Media. I'm Bob Garfield.

 BROOKE GLADSTONE: And I'm Brooke Gladstone.
-Last month the news resounded with talk of "echo chambers."
-According to the political newsletter Roll Call, a conference call of GOP lobbyists was hastily convened by the Republican National Committee to disseminate talking points in support of Supreme Court nominee John Roberts.
-The reason, according to Roll Call, was so lobbyists talking to lawmakers, staff and media could fill the beltway echo chamber.
-The Washington Post reported on a similar conference call among top liberal bloggers, which quotes Washington layer and gay rights activist John Aravosis.
-"On the left, we've always talked about the need to have an echo chamber," he said.
-"The left don't have that because the left don't play well with others."
-Every once in a while On the Media examines words or phrases that have been percolating in the media, and we thought we would review "echo chamber."
+Every once in a while we examine words or phrases that have been percolating in the media, and the phrase that's been bubbling up lately is "echo chamber."
 It used to mean a room with hard reflective walls, a speaker and a mike.
 But now it's mostly a metaphor.
 Cass Sunstein is a professor at the University of Chicago Law School and author of Republic.com.
-He told us that the phrase can be applied to a wide array of cultural reverberations.
+He says the phrase can be applied to a wide array of cultural reverberations.

-CASS SUNSTEIN: Sometimes what's meant by echo chamber isn't something completely new; it's like a rumor mill.
-And the idea is that if you have an idea or a claim about a fact that's repeated over and over again, then it will start to assume reality.
-Sometimes, and it might be a little more interesting, the echo chamber is narrower to some part of the citizenry.
-Say, liberals will all hear one thing echoing, and conservatives will hear another thing echoing, and they'll be very different things.
-So people will in a way live in different social realities, just because they hear such different claims about the facts.
+CASS SUNSTEIN: Sometimes what's meant by echo chamber isn't something completely new.
+It's like a rumor mill, and the idea is that if you have an idea or a claim about a fact that's repeated over and over again, then it will start to assume reality.
+Sometimes and it may be a little more interesting, the echo chamber is narrower -- to some part of the citizenry.
+Say, liberals will all hear one thing echoing, and conservatives will hear another thing echoing, and they'll be very different things, so people will in a way live in different social realities, just because they hear such different claims about the facts.

 BROOKE GLADSTONE: And there are some media watchers who call this manifestation of the echo chamber "incestuous amplification."

 CASS SUNSTEIN: The greatest danger of the echo chambers is unjustified extremism.
-So it's a well known fact that if you get a group of people who tend to think something, after they talk to each other, they end up thinking a more extreme version of what they thought before.
-And the danger of that is you can make a situation where mutual understanding is difficult, and people don't appreciate but instead demonize those who disagree with them.
+So it's a well-known fact that if you get a group of people who tend to think something, after they talk to each other, they end up thinking a more extreme version of what they thought before, and the danger of that is you can make a situation where mutual understanding is, is difficult, and people don't appreciate but instead demonize those who disagree with them.
 And that's an ongoing threat to our democracy.